artabramov/hidden7/README.md

 ## Use cases

-Hidden is designed for scenarios where data must remain protected independently of the storage service and underlying infrastructure.
+The project is designed for scenarios where data must remain protected independently of the storage service and underlying infrastructure.
 Typical use cases include: